 - The Respondus LockDown Browser Students page provides a list of alternatives to students, should they have trouble meeting the technical requirements.

 - If you decide not to use Respondus LockDown Browser or Monitor for your test, you can consider an alternative assessment.
-Suggestions are here at the Alternative Summative Assessments Summer 2020 document.
+Review suggestions in Alternative Summative Assessments Summer 2020.

-If you plan to use Respondus LockDown Browser, you should include information in your syllabus.
-The sample below explains that students must use LockDown Browser for their online tests.
-Click the title below to view the syllabus addition sample.
+If you plan to use Respondus LockDown Browser for an exam, you should include certain information in your syllabus.
+Review the sample below that explains to students that they must use LockDown Browser for their online tests and details how to install and use it.

 Using LockDown Browser for Online Exams

-This course requires the use of LockDown Browser for online exams.
-Watch this short video to get a basic understanding of LockDown Browser and the optional webcam feature (which may be required for some exams).
-See the UDIT Student Guide using Respondus LockDown Browser and Monitor.
+Watch this short video to get a basic understanding of LockDown Browser and the optional webcam feature, Respondus Monitor (which may be required for some exams).
+See the UDIT Student Guide for Respondus LockDown Browser and Monitor.

 Note: Chromebooks are not compatible with Respondus.
-You should use a Windows, Mac, or iPad.
-If you do not have access to these, please contact me.
+You should use a Windows PC, Mac, or iPad.
+If you don't have access to these, please contact me.

 To take an online test, start LockDown Browser and navigate to the exam.
 (You won't be able to access the exam with a standard web browser.)
-For additional details on using LockDown Browser, review this Student Quick Start Guide (PDF):
+For additional details on using LockDown Browser, review the Student Quick Start Guide (PDF) below: